Patch-based learning of adaptive Total Variation parameter maps for blind image denoising: Patch-based learning of regularisation maps

 \subsection{Noise model selection: architecture}

 For choosing the appropriate data term (and, consequently, the reconstruction pipeline/algorithm) for computing labels, a binary noise classification task (Gaussian VS. Poisson) was performed.
 For that, patches of size $64\times64$ were used.
 In comparison to the denoising setting, larger patch size allows here for richer contextual information for distinguishing between noise types.
 For training the classification network, each clean patch of the dataset was injected with noise of Gaussian/Poisson distribution with varying intensity levels with a total number of 37,800 samples.
 Specifically, noise intensities were set to $\sigma^2 = \{0.01,0.02,0.03\}$ for Gaussian noise and $\alpha = \{45,30,10\}$ for Poisson noise.

-The classification network employed was trained by minimising the cross-entropy loss between predicted and ground-truth classes.
-The total number of parameters employed is approximately $1.7 \times 10^7$.
+While structurally similar to the architecture detailed in Table~\ref{tab:nn_architecture2}, the classification network differs in some key aspects: it applies higher channel counts in earlier layers (i.e. bigger patches), it lacks a MaxPool2D layer and it ends with a softmax output layer for binary classification.
+The increased number of channels thus results in a greater number of units in the dense layers so that the total number of parameters employed is approximately $1.7 \times 10^7$.
+Training was performed by minimising the cross-entropy loss between predicted and ground-truth classes.
 As far as the optimization is concerned, the same setting as the one described for training the parameter estimation network was employed.